GreyGuoweiChen/ViraTaxM/README.md

-# VirGenus
+# ViraTaxM
-VirGenus: a taxonomic classification pipeline for metagenomic viral sequences
+ViraTaxM: a Viral Taxonomic classification pipeline for Metagenomic sequences